 The best way I can describe them is technical, and analytical.
 They can bit a bit cold at times, which is perfect if you’re looking for an honest reference headphone.
 They do well as pure listening devices, but the main focus with these should be in studio.

-After putting them on for the first time, you will quickly see why they have been an industry standard for years.
-You may have seen them on TV and radio in various instances, they are used heavily by professionals and amateurs a like.
+After putting them on for the first time, you will quickly see why they have been an industry standard for decades.
+You may have seen them on TV and radio in various instances, they are used heavily by professionals and amateurs alike.

 These are the industry standard for a reason.
 They are some of the most reliable and honest headphones you will find at this price range or otherwise.
 Build quality is above average overall, but the ear-cups may present problems.
 They are meant for studio, and don’t really do well on the go.